exyi/coberec/docs/thesis/design.md

 We hope that we will be able to fill in the essential missing bits, but it will probably never be complete.
 For this reason, we provide a simple fallback API that allows users to build the ILAst directly or do any post-processing to the ILSpy type system entities.

-We have introduced a RegisterTypeMod method on the MetadataContext that registers a function to a specified type signature.
+We have introduced a RegisterTypeMod method on the MetadataContext.
-The function will run on the created type object -- a VirtualType instance.
+It registers a function to a specified type signature which will be executed after the specified type is created.
-The function is allowed to do anything -- add new symbols, modify the existing ones, remove or hide symbols, etc.
+The function will get a VirtualType instance and may do any modification -- add new members, modify the existing members, remove or hide them, etc.
 However, there is the risk of breaking the automatic symbol renaming by adding more symbols that were not expected.
 It is thus recommended to add dummy symbols and then replace them.